Stephen Beckta, leader-sommelier-curator of fine dining

 Steve’s interest in politics makes sense.
 “I love understanding great leaders and how they work, and what they did in order to be really effective and really inspiring for the people they were serving,” he says.
 “There’s so many great leadership and management lessons to be learned from politics.”

 But it doesn’t mean he’s ready to switch career paths just yet.
-For now, he says he’s happy “serving all the politicos who come into the restaurants for dinner or lunch.”
+For now, he’s happy “serving all the politicos who come into the restaurants for dinner or lunch.”
 Those politicos include Prime Minister Stephen Harper, former Prime Minister Jean Chrétien, Minister of Finance Jim Flaherty, Minister of Foreign Affairs John Baird and of course the totally kickass Rick Mercer.

 Warm, cozy, convivial